U.S. Route 11W: The "Tennessee Split"

 In 1926, US 11W was originally established as part of US 11.
 This angered many local government and business representatives along US 511 (US 11E), prompting demand from then Tennessee Governor Austin Peay to have US 11 become a divided highway from Knoxville to Bristol.
-Tennessee officials proposed for this change to the American Association of State Highway Officials (AASHO) in 1929, and AASHO would approve the split in the same year, with US 11 becoming US 11W and US 511 becoming US 11E.
+Tennessee officials proposed for this change to the American Association of State Highway Officials (AASHO) in 1929, and AASHO approved the split on June 3 of that year, with US 11 becoming US 11W and US 511 becoming US 11E.
 This would later be known as the "Tennessee Split".

 In 1934, following the discontinuation of split routes by AASHO, the US 11 split had ended.
-US 11W was recognized as US 11 again by the federal government and US 11E was reassigned to be US 411.
+US 11W was recognized as US 11 again by the federal government and US 11E was reassigned to be part of US 411, a route that exists in Tennessee south of the split section of US 11.
 However, AASHO had no way to enforce the elimination of the Tennessee Split.
 Tennessee officials never removed signage of US 11W and US 11E recognizing them as such, and state maps had still acknowledged the Tennessee Split.

 In 1952, unable to have Tennessee enforce the change, AASHO designated US 11 as US 11W and US 411 as US 11E again to eliminate differences between federal and state records and maps.
 The split of US 11W and US 11E is still recognized as of 2020.

 During preliminary planning of the Interstate Highway System in the 1950s, it was suggested that Interstate 81 (I-81) follow the corridor of US 11W from Knoxville to Bristol, but residents of Grainger County were opposed to this.
+The planners ultimately chose a routing between both US 11W and 11E.
+Unlike many stretches of Interstate Highway, this section of I-81 does not closely parallel a US Highway, and US 11W and 11E remained important highways after I-81's completion in 1975.